yffenim/elk_stack/README.md

   - download and launch the elk container
   - enable the service docker on boot, ensuring persistance through reboots

-The following screenshot displays the result of running `docker ps`: it lists the dockers currently started.:
+The following screenshot displays the result of running `docker ps`: it lists the dockers currently started:
-_ADD SCREENSHOT_
+_SCREENSHOT UNAVAILBLE_

 Successfully configuring and running a playbook should look something like this:
-_ADD SCREENSHOT_
+_SCREENSHOT UNAVAILBLE_

 ### Target Machines & Beats